Helicity modulus and chiral symmetry breaking for boundary conditions with finite twist: Introduction

-In this paper, we consider the seemingly simpler but surprisingly complex effects of a finite (non-infinitesimal) twist of the boundary conditions on a ferromagnetic XY system.
-Arguments put forward by Brown and Ciftan \cite{BrownHelicity} in the context of the three-dimensional Heisenberg model suggest that the mixing of states with different chirality plays an important role and affects the observed helicity modulus.
-However, a quantitative understanding of this effect and its origins has not been achieved yet.
-We therefore study this question in detail for the two-dimensional classical XY model by means of large-scale Monte Carlo simulations.
 We find that the free energy cost of a non-infinitesimal twist in the boundary condition in the quasi long-range ordered (QLRO) low-temperature phase deviates from the expected quadratic dependence on the twist angle.
-Mixing of states with opposite chirality provides an extra entropy contribution which takes the value $\ln(2)$ (in units in which $k_B=1$) for a $\pi-$twist.
-Beyond their intrinsic interest, our results potentially apply to experiments aimed at detecting the Berezinskii–Kosterlitz–Thouless (BKT) transition \cite{Berezinskii71,KosterlitzThouless73}.
+Mixing of states with opposite chirality provides an extra entropy contribution which takes the value $\ln(2)$ (in units in which $k_B=1$) for a $\pi$-twist.
+Beyond their intrinsic interest, our results potentially apply to experiments aimed at detecting the Berezinskii--Kosterlitz--Thouless (BKT) transition \cite{Berezinskii71,KosterlitzThouless73}.
 They are also important for systems with discrete $Z(N)$ (clock) order parameter symmetry where any twist in the boundary conditions is necessarily non-infinitesimal.
-In addition, our findings enable novel numerical algorithms for computing the helicity modulus in simulations.
+In addition, our findings enable novel numerical algorithms for computing the helicity modulus in simulations with a finite twist.

 Our paper is organized as follows.
-In section \ref{sec:model}, we introduce the Hamiltonian under various boundary conditions, and we discuss the boundary condition dependence of the free energy.
-Section \ref{sec:MC} contains the details of numerical simulations.
-In section \ref{sec:results}, we present our results for the helicity modulus evaluated for a finite twist in the boundary condition, and we perform a detailed analysis of the twist dependence of thermodynamic observables.
+In section \ref{sec:model}, we introduce the XY Hamiltonian under boundary conditions with an arbitrary twist, and we define the helicity modulus.
+Section \ref{sec:MC} contains the details of the numerical simulations.
+In section \ref{sec:results}, we present our results for the dependence of the free energy on the twist angle and discuss the resulting helicity modulus.
+We also analyze the spontaneous breaking of the chiral symmetry that occurs for antiperiodic boundary conditions below the BKT transition.
 We conclude in section \ref{sec:conclusions}.